qubic/integration/Partners/migration.md

 - More filter and range options for requests.
 - Output structures have been overhauled.

-> Please also refer to the swagger documentation found [here](swagger/qubic-query-doc.html) and to the project documentation found [here](https://github.com/qubic/archive-query-service/tree/main/v2).
+> Please also refer to the openapi documentation [here](swagger/qubic-query-doc.html) and [here](swagger/qubic-rpc-doc.html) and to the project documentation [here](https://github.com/qubic/archive-query-service/tree/main/v2).

 ### Query transaction